return42/sphkerneldoc/linux_src_doc/drivers/scsi/mpt3sas/mpt3sas_base_c.rst

 Description
 -----------

-This function waiting(3s) for all pending commands to complete prior to putting controller in reset.
+This function is waiting 10s for all pending commands to complete prior to putting controller in reset.

 .. _`mpt3sas_base_hard_reset_handler`: